Computing singular and near-singular integrals over curved boundary elements: The strongly singular case: Computing strongly singular and near-singular integrals

-To compute strongly singular integrals of the form of \cref{eq:intsing2-double-layer}, we proceed in five steps, as in \cite{montanelli2022} for the computation of weakly singular integrals.
+To compute strongly singular and near-singular integrals of the form of \cref{eq:intsing2-double-layer}, we proceed in five steps, as in \cite{montanelli2022} for the computation of weakly singular and near-singular integrals.
 We quickly review the five steps, highlighting some of the differences; for details, we refer to \cite[sect.~2]{montanelli2022}.

 \paragraph{Step 1.~Mapping back} We map $\mathcal{T}$ back to the reference element $\widehat{T}$.
 The integral \cref{eq:intsing2-double-layer} becomes

 \paragraph{Step 2.~Locating the singularity} We compute $\bs{\hat{x}}_0\in\R^2$ such that $F(\bs{\hat{x}}_0)\in\mathcal{T}$ is the closest point to $\bs{x}_0$ on $\mathcal{T}$ (this is done with numerical optimization).
 We then decompose $\bs{x}_0$ as